Frequently Asked Questions

 1. When can I hear the result of 1st screening?
 Also, when can I have a final offer after Admissions Workshop?

-For the 1st screening, it usually takes 2-3 weeks after each application deadline.
+For the 1st screening, it usually takes about 4-5 weeks after each application deadline, depending on the volume of applications we receive.
 For the final result after Admissions Workshop (interviews), it takes about 2 weeks.
 Both results are announced via email.

 2. I failed the admission for this year.
 Can I have some feedback on my application?